Manhunt continues for asylum seeker released from prison by mistake

 Ms Goldman also told PA she had been “frustrated” by a lack of communication from HMP Chelmsford’s governor, Mark Howard, and said she was “struggling” not to call for him to resign.

-Reacting to the incident, Reform UK leader Nigel Farage reacted to the error by saying: “Britain is broken.”
+Reform UK leader Nigel Farage said of the error: “Britain is broken.”

+Prime Minister Sir Keir Starmer and Justice Secretary David Lammy should take responsibility for the blunder that led to Kebatu being accidentally released, Epping Forest’s Tory MP said.

+Neil Hudson told BBC Radio 4’s Today programme: “This sounds like an operational error, but the buck has to stop somewhere, and it has to stop at the top, at the Justice Secretary, the Home Secretary and the Prime Minister.

 In the 12 months leading up to March this year, 262 prisoners were released in error in England and Wales, according to the prison service’s annual digest.